12 Amazingly Clean Movies You’ve Probably Never Seen

 Content: 8-12 bad words scattered throughout.
 Teens and up will enjoy this one.

-If you haven’t seen it, this is a smart action classic and the very first iteration of Tom Clancy’s Jack Ryan character.
+If you haven’t seen it, The Hunt for Red October is a smart action classic and the very first iteration of Tom Clancy’s Jack Ryan character.

 Spies and espionage, Cold War-era tensions, submarines, and a tense, engaging script.
 An action movie with brains instead of explosions.
 Watch >>